BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### Make a new disk image

 * Take the microSD card from the Pi, and make a copy of it onto your computer [(How?)](https://howchoo.com/pi/create-a-backup-image-of-your-raspberry-pi-sd-card-in-mac-osx).
+  * Note: May need to run ``sudo -i`` (before sudo dd...) - this puts the terminal into root mode
+  * Note: After running sudo dd... it may take a while - You get no indication of how far through you are - as long as the no error appears in the terminal, or no new line for code entry, just wait (up to 1 hour for 32 GB SD card)
-Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required - install on new SD card with Balena Etcher
+* Now you can clone as many of these SD cards as you need for your monitoring devices with no extra setup required - install on new SD card with Balena Etcher

 ### RPI Configuration